 Adrienne Baxter Bell’s scholarship centers on American art and cultural history from the pre-colonial period to the present, with a focus on the nineteenth century.
 Her graduate work at Columbia University was supported by grants from Columbia and the Smithsonian American Art Museum, as well as the Charlotte W. Newcombe Doctoral Dissertation Fellowship from The Woodrow Wilson National Fellowship Foundation.
 It culminated in her dissertation, “George Inness: Painting Philosophy,” an analysis of the metaphysical underpinnings of Inness’ life and work.

-Dr. Bell has delivered lectures and participated in symposia on American art at the Clark Art Institute; the Thomas Cole National Historic Site; the Museum of Fine Arts, Houston; the Museo di Santa Giulia, Brescia; the Musée des Maîtres et Artisans du Québec, and other locations.
+Dr. Bell has delivered lectures and participated in symposia on American art at the Clark Art Institute; the Thomas Cole National Historic Site; the Museum of Fine Arts, Houston; the Museo di Santa Giulia, Brescia; the Musée des Maîtres et Artisans du Québec; the American Academy in Rome; the Museo Correr, Venice; and other locations.
 She has recently chaired sessions and presented her work at the annual conferences of the College Art Association, Association of Historians of American Art, and the Nineteenth Century Studies Association.
 As part of her research on transnationalism in Italo-American relations, she is working on a critical study and exhibition entitled “Transnational Expatriates: Coleman, Vedder, and the Aesthetic Movement in Gilded Age Italy.”
+The book will also contain the first catalogue of the work of the American expatriate painter Charles Caryl Coleman (1840-1928).

 Director, College Honors Program